vedikaS-byte/fire-scars-and-social-impacts-analysis/README.md

 - A map of census tracts highlighting households living below 200% of the poverty line within the affected areas, using data from the 2024 Environmental Justice Index (EJI) geodatabase (`EPL_POV200`).

 The repository includes two separate notebooks detailing both sections of the blog post (`palisades-eaton-blog-post-SHIRTEKAR.ipynb`) in detail.
-The `hwk4-task2-false-color-SHIRTEKAR.ipynb` notebook, which analyzes geospatial data from both shapefiles and netCDF files to generate true color and false color visualizations of areas affected by the fires in Los Angeles County.
-The `social-dimensions-eaton-palisades-fires-SHIRTER.ipynb` details spatially joining and clipping census tracts to each fire perimeter, highlighting how each method produces different spatial extents and visualizations.
+The `false-color-analysis-SHIRTEKAR.ipynb` notebook, which analyzes geospatial data from both shapefiles and netCDF files to generate true color and false color visualizations of areas affected by the fires in Los Angeles County.
+The `social-dimensions-eaton-palisades-fires-SHIRTEKAR.ipynb` details spatially joining and clipping census tracts to each fire perimeter, highlighting how each method produces different spatial extents and visualizations.